About the Watertown Local Development Corporation

 d) A person appointed by the City Council of the City of Watertown, New York or his/her designee;

-e) Three persons appointed by the four persons mentioned above, two of which shall be a commercial loan officer of a bank having an office within the City of Watertown, New York; and one of which shall be a person who shall represent, low or middle income groups of the City of Watertown, New York
+e) Three persons appointed by the four persons mentioned above, two of which shall be an officer of a financial institution having an office in the City of Watertown, New York and one of which shall be a person who shall represent, low- or middle-income groups of the City of Watertown, New York

 2. Term of Office.